 Special Collections holds a significant number of manorial documents.
 While not an exhaustive list, they can be found in the following collections:

 MS/DEP/Wentworth Woolley Hall contains documents for manors in the North and West Ridings including Woolley, Darton and Notton.
-You can find a full list is given on the handlist attached to the catalogue record.
+You can find information on the handlist attached to the catalogue record.
 There are some documents from the Manor of Rullwell in Nottinghamshire.
 The records date from 15th-19th century.

 There are major collections in the YAHS Collections.
 These include: